Alternatives for Youth

 Hamilton-Wentworth Catholic District School Board

-Follow on Twitter, Facebook and Instagram.
+Follow on Facebook, Instagram and X.

 Since 1855, the Hamilton-Wentworth Catholic District School Board has built a tradition of excellence that continues to serve not only as a performance standard, but a defining characteristic of Catholic education in Hamilton.
 HWCDSB provides a quality, Christ-centred education to 29,000 students, JK-Grade 12, at 56 schools throughout Hamilton.